 Looking for a free app that assists in keeping track of your accounts and of your spending?
 Take a look at this Money Dashboard review to see how good it really is.

 Over the last few years, more and more of us no longer stick to just one provider for all our financial products.
 You may have your current account with one bank but find a better mortgage deal with another.
 In fact, if you have all your financial accounts with one institution, you’re probably not getting the best deal.

 But having current accounts, savings, loans and credit cards with different companies can cause problems – primarily keeping track of your accounts and money.
 Do you know how much money you have in your bank when you deduct everything you owe?
 The chances are, you won’t.
-I certainly didn’t before I signed up to Money Dashboard.
+I certainly didn’t before I signed up for Money Dashboard.

 What is Money Dashboard?